HongliangLiang/hodgepodge/README.md

-# hodgepodge
+# Reading Notes

-Reading notes of papers.
+Reading notes written by *TSISers*, focusing on trustworthy software and intelligent systems.